cdoublev/css/doc/serialize/README.md

 The second principle means sorting component values in the canonical order defined by the grammar and removing component values that can be omitted.

 ## Implementation

 CSS values are currently represented either as a `List` or a plain object, with a `types` property.

 *Serialize a CSS value* accepts a single longhand declaration, or a list of declarations for a shorthand that must be reduced into a single declaration.
-Then the declaration value is represented as a list (plain array) of CSS component values (step 2), simplified according to the shortest-serialization principle.
+Then the declaration value is represented as a list (plain array) of CSS component values (step 2), simplified according to the shortest serialization principle.

-`serializeCSSComponentValueList()` is a custom abstraction of steps 3 to 5 that serialize the list without considering its `types`, and that can be used by other serialization functions:
+`serializeCSSComponentValueList()` is a custom abstraction of steps 4 to 5 that can be used by other specific serialization functions and serializes the provided list without considering its `types` and using its `separator` (default: whitespace), whereas `serializeCSSComponentValue()` is the implementation of *serialize a CSS component value*, and run any specific serialization function according to its `types`:

   > 3. Remove any `<whitespace-token>`s from components.
   > 4. Replace each component value in components with the result of invoking *serialize a CSS component value*.
   > 5. Join the items of components into a single string, inserting `" "` (U+0020 SPACE) between each pair of items unless the second item is a `","` (U+002C COMMA).
 Return the result.

-`serializeCSSComponentValue()`, the implementation of *serialize a CSS component value*, does not expect a value without `types`.
+Step 3 is skipped since `<whitespace-token>`s are already removed from the representation of all productions but arbitrary ones (this could otherwise prevent validating a parent production like `<whole-value>`), which are represented with a `List` whose `separator` is an empty string.